 They know God is expressed in everything and like nature it is different in its expressions.

-I watched him take in and protect others; not just his family.
+I watched my grandfather take in and protect others; not just his family.
 When terrorists attacked his town, I watched how he shared what he had, not what was left of what he had.
 He never stole from others.
 He fed and clothed the poor, he helped families who could not afford their kid’s education, he took in orphans and raised them as his own.
 He was gentle but he was also strong.
 He stood up when it was necessary and he was never ever fake.
 You either loved him or hated him, but even those who hated him respected him.

-My family had planned a small gathering, what I saw instead was very large number of people whom he had affected in a positive way and change their lives or helped them improve.
+When my grandfather died, there was no need for invitations to his funeral.
+My family had planned a small gathering, what I saw instead was very large number of people whom he had affected in a positive way and changed their lives or helped them improve.
 That image became my propeller; he didn’t go around looking for people to help, he simply was and by giving himself permission to shine he show others how to do so

-Will others attend your funeral because your life was worth remembering or because they had to?
+The point of my story comes down to the question What will be your life’s message?
+Will others attend your funeral because your life was worth remembering or because they feel they have to?

 “The surface of things gives enjoyment, their interiority gives life”